 Like it or not, Zoom trials likely will not be going away anytime soon, at least for certain types of civil cases.
 Jurors seem to like the convenience of not having to leave home and drive to and from the Courthouse, and the Courts like the efficiency Zoom trials bring to the courtroom.
 Presenting a case via Zoom requires additional planning beyond normal trial preparation.
 With a good strategy and thoughtful preparation, however, a case can be tried successfully via Zoom.

-make an educated decision - Call Us Now - (253) 339-8500
+We only provide the highest quality legal services at affordable rates and offer free consultations to help you make an educated decision - Call Us Now - (253) 339-8500